jeppeklh/datamatiker-noter-quartz2/content/00 - Programmering og Teknologi/GRASP/Single Responsibility Principle.md

+> [!tldr] Definition
-A class should only have 1 responsibility or job
+> A class should only have 1 responsibility or job

+---

 ## Example
 #### Before SRP